pulumi/pulumi-hugo/themes/default/content/docs/guides/crossguard/get-started.md

 ---
-title: Get Started with Policy as Code
+title: Get Started with Policy as Code | CrossGuard
 meta_desc: Pulumi CrossGuard is a product that provides gated deployments via Policy as Code.
 Enforce best practices
            and security compliance when creating cloud resources.
 linktitle: Get Started